 All basic checks must be paid for.
 The current charge is £26.

-If you require a standard or enhanced disclosure and the position being applied for is a voluntary post (according to the AccessNI definition of a volunteer) then the check will be provided free of charge.
+If you require a standard or enhanced disclosure and the position being applied for is a voluntary post (according to the AccessNI definition of a volunteer) the check will be provided free of charge.
 A disclosure is the process undertaken by AccessNI to find an individual's criminal history information.

 AccessNI definition of a volunteer